Why does my dog like sitting between my legs

 Take note of their reaction to your movements.
 If they follow you closely or reposition themselves to stay near you, it reinforces their desire for companionship and security.
 Observing these subtle cues will enhance your understanding of their needs and help strengthen your bond.

-See also Is bratwurst like a hot dog
+See also What do fleas look like on a white dog

 For optimal health and behaviour, ensure your pet is receiving the right nutrition.
 You might want to check out the best dry dog food for miniature dachshund uk to support their wellbeing.